danielloader/kubernetes-sdlc/README.md

 > **NOTE:** _While the application layer is out of scope, if you are making changes that you suspect will affect a development team you should deploy application stacks onto your platform sandbox cluster to helm confirm a healthy state is achieved, and if the state isn't - tickets scheduled with the team warning them of upcoming changes that will incur work to be done._

-If you take this model, with everything resting on the kubernetes control plane (everything below this is out of scope for the platform team) then the most common breaking change pattern will be as follows:
+If you take this model with everything resting on the kubernetes control plane (everything below this is out of scope for the platform team) then the most common breaking change pattern will likely be:

 1. Upstream kubernetes upgrades are mandated with a breaking change; often promotion of beta APIs to stable or hard removal of alpha and beta API groups.
 2. Upstream [Helm charts](https://helm.sh/docs/topics/charts/) that rely on those core APIs will also change and often take the opportunity to include breaking changes when their underlying APIs change.